A light + sweet apple coffee cake that goes perfect with a cup of coffee in the morning! Perfect brunch food. Gluten free + vegan + top 14 free.

 Dairy free: Use your favorite dairy free butter.
 My personal favorite is the soy free Earth Balance.

-Egg free: Make a flax egg by combining 2 tbsp of ground flax with 5 tbsp of almost boiling water.
+Egg free: Make a flax egg by combining 2 tablespoon of ground flax with 5 tablespoon of almost boiling water.
 Mix and set aside for 5 minutes to allow the flax to become gelatinous.